TeacherLists Blog

 Narrative descriptions

 At some schools, teachers write in their own words how your child is progressing.
-For example: “Nancy is very good at reading books for her grade level.
-She rarely stumbles on a word.
-Whenever she goes up to the next level, though, she struggles, gets frustrated, and quits.
-I would like to see her push through these more difficult books all the way to the end.”
+For example: “Your child is very good at reading.
+They rarely stumble on a word.
+Whenever they go up to the next level, though, they struggle, get frustrated, and quit.
+I would like to see them push through these more difficult books all the way to the end.”
 Narrative report cards are loved by some parents for the detail and loathed by others who think they’re too subjective.

 Learning outcomes